-They have friends all over the world and can communicate to these friends any time of the day from any location and on multiple devices.
-Having knowledge at their fingertips, they can research a topic to the nth degree and get a number of different views from experts all over the world.
+They have friends all over the world and can communicate with these friends at any time of the day from any location and on multiple devices.
+Knowing at their fingertips, they can research a topic to the nth degree and get several different views from experts all over the world.

 In contrast with this culture, many older employees are used to a very rigid work environment.
 You do not move up in the ranks at the company before you have got the right amount of experience working under somebody that has many years’ experience in a certain field.
-Working hours are strictly from 7am to 5pm and when you need leave you have to jump through hoops to get approval from your seniors.
+Working hours are strictly from 7 am to 5 pm and when you need to leave you to have to jump through hoops to get approval from your seniors.
 The more hours you spend at work, the harder you are working and the more value you are adding to the company.
-Nothing should change without a very formal change management process and most of the decisions should be taken by top level management.
+Nothing should change without a very formal change management process and most of the decisions should be taken by top-level management.

-Although both these cultures have merit to a certain extend and one can argue for both cases, the reality is that millennials are here to stay.
-They will be the majority of the work force in the coming years, will make most of the major decisions and lead us into the future.
+Although both these cultures have merit to a certain extent and one can argue for both cases, the reality is that millennials are here to stay.
+They will be the majority of the workforce in the coming years, will make most of the major decisions and lead us into the future.

-Organisations need to start focussing on outcomes and results rather than micro managing the way they get the results.
+Organisations need to start focussing on outcomes and results rather than micro-managing millennials the way they get the results.
 If your millennial wants to work from Kilimanjaro for the week and he or she commits to still produce what you need from them, let them.